A future in which communities are empowered, sustainable and resilient.

 Louise is a Co-Founder and Managing Director of MfC.
 She is responsible for the day-to-day management of MfC and oversees the development and delivery of our activities.

-She has an academic background in environmental science and has over ten years’ experience of working with communities and grass-roots organisations in the UK and throughout the Eastern Caribbean, with a particular focus on justice, sustainability and community development.
+She has an academic background in environmental science and has over fifteen years’ experience of working with communities and grass-roots organisations in the UK and throughout the Eastern Caribbean, with a particular focus on justice, sustainability and community development.
 She specialises in the delivery of participatory mapping and citizen science activities.

 Muki is a Co-Founder and Director of MfC.
 He is a Professor of Geographic Information Science and the director of UCL Extreme Citizen Science research group, which is dedicated to create new methods for participatory and collaborative science.